 England

-In October 2023, and following two previous consultations, the UK Government announced its requirements for consistency in household and non-domestic including business waste collections in England under the branding ‘Simpler Recycling’ (SR).
+In October 2023, and following two previous consultations, the then UK Government announced its requirements for consistency in household and non-domestic including business waste collections in England under the branding ‘Simpler Recycling’ (SR).

 SR aims to ensure all LAs and other waste collectors across England collect the same set of recyclable waste from households and non-household municipal premises including businesses.